-The Joint Admissions and Matriculation Board (JAMB) will commence sale of its 2020 JAMB UTME application forms for candidates in Nigeria and Foreign countries from Monday, 13th January, 2020.
+The Joint Admissions and Matriculation Board (JAMB) will commence sale of its 2021/2022 JAMB UTME and Direct Entry Registration forms for candidates in Nigeria and Foreign countries from Thursday, April 8 2021.

-JAMB UTME & DE REGISTRATION AND MAIN EXAM & MOCK EXAM DATES
+JAMB UTME & DE REGISTRATION, MAIN EXAM & MOCK EXAM DATES

-The period of sale/registration for all candidates (UTME/DE) including those from Foreign Countries is from 13th January to 17th February, 2020.
+The period of sale/registration for all candidates (UTME/DE) including those from Foreign Countries is from Thursday, 8th April and closes on Saturday, 15th May 2021.

 JAMB GENERAL ENTRY REQUIREMENTS FOR UTME & DE